Tidal Love Numbers from EFT of Black Hole Perturbations with Timelike Scalar Profile

 Among many applications of the EFT, our main goal in this paper is to extract the static TLNs on a static and spherically symmetric BH background.
-Here, for simplicity, we do not include the effects of matter fields.
-In this setup, it is useful to decompose perturbations into odd- and even-parity modes as they evolve independently in models without parity violation.
+Here, for simplicity, we do not include the effects of matter fields.\footnote{ In an actual case, the deformation of the black hole may backreact on the matter sector leading to the external field, but we assume that such an effect is tiny and can be ignored. } In this setup, it is useful to decompose perturbations into odd- and even-parity modes as they evolve independently in models without parity violation.
 In \cite{Mukohyama:2022skk}, the master equation, dubbed the generalized Regge-Wheeler (RW) equation, for odd-parity perturbations was derived using the EFT.
 In this paper, we will use it to compute the static TLNs of the odd-parity perturbations.